damiantw/laravel-roles/README.md

     php artisan make:policy PostPolicy --model=Post
 ```

 We can then query a User's authority set within our Policy methods.
-This creates a front protection that ensures a user
+This creates a front protection that ensures a User
 has the authority to participate in this action at all.
 We can then provide additional logic to determine if this
 specific instance of the action should be allowed.